Discover all you need to know about driving in the Netherlands, from the road rules to registering your vehicle.

-Children under 1.35m in height must wear a child seat and be placed in the rear of the car.
+Children under 1.35m in height must wear a child seat and sit in the rear of the car.

 Everyone in the car must wear a seatbelt.

 Motorcyclists must always wear crash helmets.

 If you commit an offense such as speeding while in the Netherlands, the authorities will be able to track you down – even if you live elsewhere.

 Official figures show that nearly one million road fines went to foreign car owners in the Netherlands in 2016.

 In the Netherlands, there are strict rules that govern drink driving.
 Drivers who have had their licenses for five years or longer must have a blood alcohol level of below 50mg (per 100ml of blood).

 If you’ve had your license for less than five years, or are under 24 and drive a moped or scooter, the limit is lower – at 20mg.

 It is also illegal to be under the influence of drugs while driving in the Netherlands.

 In 2013, the government introduced screening devices to detect drivers who had taken drugs, and in 2017 statutory limits on the use of drugs when driving came into force.
 A full list of drugs that these limits apply to is available on the Dutch government’s website.

 If you drive under the influence of drugs, you face a fine or a prison sentence.
 It’s also possible to have your license suspended for up to five years.

 Using a phone while driving in the Netherlands